 This two-day seminar will provide educators with the opportunity to further their knowledge of educational technology, more specifically the Google Suite for Education, recently renamed the Google Workspace for Education.
 Educators will explore a variety of tools within Google Workspace ⎼ tools that can improve their own time management and lesson planning, as well as increase student engagement.
 Topics covered will include Landmark School’s approach to educational technology in the context of remediation, tips and strategies for how to optimize time when lesson planning within Google Workspace, resources and strategies for how to support students’ management of their online and physical materials, and explorations of Google Classroom, Drawings, Drive, Jamboard, Slides, and more.

 Upon completion of this seminar, participants will be able to:

 The primary focus of this seminar is educational technology, not assistive technology.
-Also, this seminar is applicable for participants who use the Google Suite for Education.
+Also, this seminar is applicable for participants who use the Google Workspace for Education.
 Alternative Learning Management Systems (LMS) will not specifically be addressed.

 This seminar is most appropriate for educators at the middle and high school levels who self-identify as novice or early intermediate in their use of the Google Suite.

 Optional graduate credit for an additional fee of $125

 |July 20-21, 2021

 Over 98% of educators felt that their Outreach Summer Institute seminar provided them with strategies and tools that will help their students.